Brigham Young University: Expansion

 Dallin H. Oaks replaced Wilkinson as president in 1971.
 Oaks continued the expansion of his predecessor, adding a law school and proposing plans for a new School of Management.
 During his administration, a new library was also added, doubling the library space on campus.
 Jeffrey R. Holland followed as president in 1980, encouraging a combination of educational excellence and religious faith.
 He believed one of the school's greatest strengths was its religious nature and that this should be taken advantage of, rather than hidden.
 During his administration, BYU added a campus in Jerusalem, now called the BYU Jerusalem Center.
 In 1989, Holland was replaced by Rex E. Lee.
 Lee was responsible for the construction of the Benson Science Building and the Museum of Art.
 A cancer victim, Lee is memorialized annually at BYU during a cancer fundraiser called the Rex Lee Run.
 Shortly before his death, Lee resigned and was replaced in 1995 by Merrill J. Bateman.

 Bateman was responsible for the construction of 36 new buildings for BYU, both on and off the campus, including the expansion of the Harold B. Lee Library.
 He was also one of several key college leaders who brought about the creation of the Mountain West Conference, which BYU's athletics program joined — BYU previously participated in the Western Athletic Conference.
 A satellite TV network also opened in 2000 under his leadership.
 Bateman was followed by Cecil O. Samuelson in 2003.
 Samuelson was succeeded by Kevin J Worthen in 2014.
+C. Shane Reese became BYU's 14th president on May 1, 2023.
+On July 29, 2024, the First Presidency of the Church of Jesus Christ of Latter-day Saints announced plans to create a medical school for the university.

+In 2025, the university was declared an undesirable organization in Russia.

 Campus

 The main campus in Provo, Utah, sits on approximately 560 acre nestled at the base of the Wasatch Mountains and includes 295 buildings.
 The buildings feature a wide variety of architectural styles, each building being built in the style of its time.
-The grass, trees, and flower beds on BYU's campus are impeccably maintained.
-Furthermore, views of the Wasatch Mountains, (including Mount Timpanogos) can be seen from the campus.
+Views of the Wasatch Mountains, (including Mount Timpanogos) can be seen from the campus.
 BYU's Harold B. Lee Library (also known as "HBLL"), which The Princeton Review ranked as the No. 1 "Great College Library" in 2004, has approximately 8.5 million items in its collections, contains 98 mi of shelving, and can seat 4,600 people.
-The Spencer W. Kimball Tower is home to several of the university's departments and programs and is the tallest building in Provo, Utah, and the Marriott Center serves primarily as a basketball arena and can seat over 19,000, making it the tenth largest on-campus arena in the nation.
+The Spencer W. Kimball Tower is home to several of the university's departments and programs and for a long time was the tallest building in Provo, Utah, and the Marriott Center serves primarily as a basketball arena and can seat over 19,000, making it the tenth largest on-campus arena in the nation.
 On Sundays, nearly all of the buildings on campus are utilized to host church services.